-i.
-Individual Directors Represent All Shareowners
+Individual Directors Represent All Shareholders

-Each Director has a fiduciary duty to act with a view to the best interests of the Company and all of its Shareowners, and not out of self-interest, or the interest of any individual, majority or significant Shareowner, or any non-Shareholder stakeholder.
+Each Director has a fiduciary duty to act with a view to the best interests of the Company and all of its Shareholder, and not out of self-interest, or the interest of any individual, majority or significant Shareholder, or any non-Shareholder stakeholder.
 The Board should possess and practice a rigorous Conflict of Interest Policy that includes the identification, disclosure and management of actual and perceived conflicts of interests, including related party transactions, and the report to Shareholders on the foregoing.

-ii.
 One Share-One Vote